Quatton/markit/README.md

 # Markit

+⚠️Warning: This project is not open-source ready yet.
+Please don't submit any pull requests until I finish the initial setup.⚠️

 ## Building a software product but not sure how to sell?

 Markit is interactive tutorial for solopreneurs that will help you validate your idea and build a marketing strategy from pre-sale to post-launch.